Kotromanić dynasty: Religion

-Most of the Kotromanić rulers were Roman Catholics, but were entirely indifferent to the other two denominations widespread in their realm, namely the Bosnian Church and (in Zachlumia) the Eastern Orthodox Church.
+Most of the Kotromanić rulers were Roman Catholics, but were entirely indifferent to the other two denominations widespread in their realm, namely the Bosnian Church and (in Humska zemlja) the Eastern Orthodox Church.
 They also contracted marriages with adherents of all three churches.
 Ban Stephen II appears to have been Orthodox (like his mother) until 1347 at most, by which time he had converted to Catholicism.
 Ostoja belonged to the Bosnian Church, as did his sons.
 Thomas joined the Catholic Church, presumably having left the Bosnian, shortly after becoming king.

 Despite the nominal adherence of the family to Catholicism, the faith became important only to the last two Kotromanić kings, Thomas and his son Stephen.
 Thomas was the first in the dynasty to engage in religious persecution, following pressure from the Holy See.
 Stephen, on the other hand, was the first (and ultimately only) king whose coronation received papal blessing.
 The last known generation of the family, Thomas' son Sigismund and daughter Catherine, converted to Islam some years after their capture by the Ottomans.